 Combine tags for precise filtering

 Use multiple tag filters simultaneously to narrow down exactly what you need.
-For example, filter by both
+For example, filter by both production and error to see only production errors.

 Use tags in analytics and exports